Moooooin/CS50/README.md

 ## Acknowledgments
 Thanks to Harvard University and CS50's staff for providing this excellent course material and learning experience!
-I had an awesome time taking this course and can't thank you enough for this!
+This was an awesome time for me and I can't thank you enough for this!

 Feel free to explore each project and take inspiration, but please do not copy anything!